andyearnshaw/Intl.js/README.md

 None of the implementation has been tested for compliance as of yet.
 [test402](http://test262.ecmascript.org/testcases_intl402.html) integration is planned.

+## Compatibility
+Intl.js is designed to be compatible with ECMAScript 3.1 environments in order to follow the specification as closely as possible.
+However, some consideration is given to legacy (ES3) environments, and the goal of this project is to at least provide a a non-compliant, albeit working implementation where ES5 methods are unavailable.

 ## Locale Data
+The main `Intl.js` file contains no locale data itself.
+Instead, the data should be provided, parsed into a JavaScript object, using the `Intl.__addLocaleData()` method.

 `Intl.js` uses the Unicode CLDR locale data, as recommended by the specification.
 Some of the data from CLDR version 22.1 is currently available in JSON and JSONP formats in the `locale-data` folder of this repository.
 The rest is available from